 Premium, moisture-wicking technology, mesh under-arm panels and built-in UPF of 50+ deliver all-day comfort even in the height of summer.
 A high-gauge knit means a more durable fabric so you'll be enjoying this jersey for years to come.

-Assos designed the Rally jersey to meet the demands of XC and marathon bike racers.
-The combination of Mount Pine Tex and 3D mesh fabrics helps to regulate your body temperature as you push the pace.
-The shoulders have been designed for durability for those long rides when you need a backpack.
+Assos designed the XC jersey to meet the demands of XC and marathon bike racers.
+The combination of Type.157 stripe tex and three-mesh fabrics helps to regulate your body temperature as you push the pace and fits like a second-skin for less drag.

 These are generally constructed from thicker fabrics with panels of lighter fabric for ventilation.
 The fit should be loose and comfortable like a t-shirt, but technical fabrics, flatlock seams and a bike-specific cut sets them apart.